OctaviaProject/octaviaproject.github.io/_posts/2018-7-31-Summer-Update-Two.md

 ![weaving](http://octaviaproject.github.io/assets/img/photos/weaving.jpg)

-With guest speaker Anaïs Duplan we learned about <i>Afrofuturism</i> (a genre of science fiction that Octavia Butler helped create!) and imagined our own futures.
+With guest speaker Anaïs Duplan we learned about Afrofuturism (a genre of science fiction that Octavia Butler helped create!) and imagined our own futures.
 Guest speakers Andrea and Rocio taught us about the power of positive self-talk.